improvess/raspberry-as-gige-camera/README.md

 ## TL;DR;

 The code in this repository allows you to expose your USB/CSI camera as an ethernet device using Raspberry PI's gigabyte ethernet port.
-In other words, you can access your remote USB camera just like you do with your local connected camera.
+In other words, you can access your remote camera just like you do with your local device.

 `rpiasgige` has an OpenCV-style API for [C++](https://github.com/doleron/raspberry-as-gige-camera/tree/main/code/client/cpp_api/examples) and [Python 3](https://github.com/doleron/raspberry-as-gige-camera/blob/main/code/client/python_api/src/main.py) (JavaScript & Java API's on the way).
 Check out the examples below:
 ```c++